PrincetonUniversity/ILAng-Doc/verification/refinement.md

 Monitors are normally only in effect when verifying instructions.
 If you want a monitor to appear also when verifying the invariants, you can add the `"keep-for-invariants":true` attribute in the monitor's description following the `defs` and `refs` attributes.

+Additionally, you can load Verilog from file using `"verilog-from-file":"<file-name>"` instead of the ` verilog` field above.
+You can also have additional Verilog appended to the generated wrapper using field `append-verilog` and `append-verilog-from-file`.

 ## Instruction Completion Condition